celestiaorg/celestia-app/docs/architecture/adr-004-qgb-relayer-security.md

 - Relay the next valset
 - And, so on.

-The problem with this approach is that there is constant risk for any relayer to mess the ordering of the attestations submission, ie relaying the next valset before relaying all the data commitments that were signed using the previous valset, and end up with signatures holes.
+The problem with this approach is that there is a constant risk for any relayer to mess up the ordering of the attestations submission, ie relaying the next valset before relaying all the data commitments that were signed using the previous valset, and ending up with signatures holes.

 Also, a malicious relayer, can target any honest QGB relayer in normal mode, or while catching up, and mess its attestations submission order, as follows: